- Chios is a hidden gem in Greece, offering beautiful beaches, valleys, mountains, caves, and gorges, along with rich history and authentic culture.

 In Homer’s Odyssey, Odysseus saw Orion in the Underworld continuing to do what he knew best; hunting beasts with a bronze club.

 Mint coins in the Archaeological Museum of Chios island, Greece - credits: metmuseum.orgorg

-Ancient sources inform us that the first settlers were the famous Leleges, an ancient tribe of Greece that were subjected to the mighty Minoans.
+Ancient sources inform us that the first settlers were the famous Leleges, an ancient tribe of Greece that was subjected to the mighty Minoans.